SPD: Hospital shooting suspect is in custody; captured in Mississippi

 Wilhite said the SWAT and hostage negotiation teams were at the hospital most of the morning.
 They are still working to find a motive and the connection between Cole and the victim.

 The call about an active shooter came in shortly after 5:30 a.m.
-At one point more than 50 emergency units were on the scene, including SPD, Caddo Sheriff's Office, state police, U.S Marshals and the FBI.
+At one point more than 50 emergency units were on the scene, including SPD, Caddo Sheriff's Office, Louisiana State Police, U.S Marshals and the FBI.

 The activity disrupted hospital operations for hours so people who have business there today are urged to call the hospital to reschedule appointments.